You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Can Guinea Pigs Eat Brussel Sprouts?

+Guinea pigs can eat Brussel sprouts, and they’ll likely enjoy them.
 Brussel sprouts belong to the cabbage family, just like cauliflower and kale.

 What Are Brussel Sprouts?

-They are exceptionally nutritious and a great source of beneficial vitamins and minerals.
+Brussel sprouts flourish between September and February.
+They’re exceptionally nutritious and a great source of beneficial vitamins and minerals.

-In the 16th century, Brussel sprouts emerged as a popular vegetable in Brussel, Belgium (hence the name).
+Cabbages and Brussel sprouts belong to the same family, the Gemmifera group of cabbages.
+In the 16th century, Brussel sprouts emerged as a popular vegetable in Brussels, Belgium (hence the name).

-For instance, if you’d compare broccoli to Brussel sprouts, you’d see that broccoli has more calories, but also more fat, carbs, sugar, fiber, and protein.
+If you compare broccoli to Brussel sprouts, you’ll see that broccoli has more calories, more fat, carbs, sugar, fiber, and protein.
+This is why mixing fruits and vegetables is important for your guinea pig’s wellbeing.

 What Is the Nutritional Value of Brussel Sprouts?